 My therapist recommended I look into Sonia Story and the work she is doing with reflex integration therapy and rhythmic movements with kids diagnosed with ADHD and anxiety.
 I signed up for her online mini-course (she no longer is offering this, but the link goes to her uber helpful website) and found it amazingly helpful right away – I knew the investment of her more comprehensive course would be right for us.

 Sonia is an excellent resource, for sure, and her classes are easily understood by all, but I was just overwhelmed with all the amazing information and not sure how to best help my kids.
 I wanted to find a practitioner in my area, but was hesitant, as we had already had a round of mediocre OT.

-With Sonia’s help, I consulted the RMTI practitioners list(more on that below) and found Thirve Therapy, a short 1/2 hour car ride away.
+With Sonia’s help, I consulted the RMTI practitioners list(more on that below) and found Thrive Therapy, a short 1/2 hour car ride away.
 At the time, I did not know how instrumental Elizabeth Hickman of Thrive Therapy would become in helping me learn more about both of my boys.

 These simple, repetitive movements breathed new life into our regime of natural treatments for ADHD and have given me such a better understanding not only of the underlying causes of my boys’ behavior, but has given us concrete ways to help them.
 (The photos are of my youngest during some of our home sessions.)

 Because Elizabeth is much more qualified in this area than yours truly, I interviewed her with a few basic questions to give us a good understanding of reflex integration, rhythmic movements and how and why they help treat the symptoms of ADHD.

 My interview with Elizabeth Hickman of Thrive Therapy

 Elizabeth, I am so glad you can give us a bit of an explanation of reflex integration and maybe a little background to help us understand the process better.
 So what exactly is reflex integration?